Modeling with Snowflake Semantic Views

 Snowflake Semantic Views — a way to define business metrics and logic directly in your database, using a native schema-level object.
 For more information, see documentation.

-Snowflake Semantic Views is in private beta on Team and Enterprise plans.
+Snowflake Semantic Views is in public beta on Team and Enterprise plans.

 Reach out to [email protected] to learn more or request a demo.